dallasplunkett/gcc_cheat_sheet/README.md

-# clang_findings
+# gcc_findings
-Exploring how to use clang to manually build external libraries.
+Exploring how to use gcc to manually build external libraries.
 Also a bit of zsh exploration.

 Currently this is the most common pattern I think is important
 ```zsh